Background

 4. Can God create a rock so heavy that God can’t lift it?

 A true classic.
 But no theologian has ever claimed that omnipotence means the power to instantiate incoherent concepts.
 A contradiction simply does not have a nature compatible with existence.
-It would be better to say that such things fail to be possible, rather than to say that God fails to create them.
-Similar to the previous argument, this is borne of a too-liberal definition of omnipotence.
+It would be better to say that such things fail to be possible, rather than to say that God lacks the power to create them.

 5. If you were born somewhere else, you’d believe something else.